Finding Deleted Tweets: How to Use the Wayback Machine, Google Cache, and Google Search

 Summary: In this article, I discuss how to find someone’s deleted tweets using the Wayback Machine, Google Cache, and Google search.

-Google Cache saves recently deleted tweets for longer than a normal website version and can be accessed by selecting the “Cached” option next to a Twitter link on Google.
+2. Google Cache: Google Cache saves recently deleted tweets longer than a typical website version.
+You can access this by selecting the “Cached” option next to a Twitter link on Google.

 Use the Wayback Machine